Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/debug-session.md

 #### Application
 Select the application to debug.
 The page is then filled with default values.

+If you have set multiple build configuration, select the configuration to debug, otherwise the value should be `primary`

 :::warning[known issue]
 For application that where not built, it might take several seconds before default values are loaded.